michaelprosario/angular-hearts/README.md

 # next
-x - card collection / count cards in suite
-- card collection / has queen of spades
-- find highest card in suite
-- find lowest card in suite
-- table state / hearts have been broken
-- table state / leading suite
-- table state / need property to count the number of plays of suite
+x - card collection / count cards in suite x- card collection / has queen of spades x- find highest card in suite x- find lowest card in suite x- table state / hearts have been broken x- table state / leading suite x- table state / need property to count the number of plays of suite x- table state / track collection of cards on table

 - table state / track cards played by table spot
-- table state / track collection of cards on table
 - table state / track where I sit at the table

 high